ibm-cloud-docs/openwhisk/openwhisk_packages.md

 ## Invoking actions in a package
 {: #openwhisk_package_invoke}

-You can invoke actions in a package, just as with other actions.
+You can invoke actions in a package, as with other actions.
 The next few steps show how to invoke the `greeting` action in the `/whisk.system/samples` package with different parameters.

 1. Get a description of the `/whisk.system/samples/greeting` action.